 Okay, the next tip is to sit in the front of the class.
 My go to spot is in the front, but off to the side (mainly because my freshman year of college I sat front and center and I hated it with a passion).
 It really is up to you, but I really encourage you to sit in the front row (or at least the front two rows) of a college course.
 If you can’t sit in the front, stay in the middle of the room.
 Professors pay the most attention to the t-zone of a classroom.
 Plus, the closer you are to the professor the easier it is to hear what they are saying, to see what they are writing, etc.

 Sitting towards the front can be such a great way to interact with the professor and forge great relationships with students who also care about their education because they are sitting up front.
 I find that those who sit toward the back are often on their cell phones or daydreaming about something else while in class.
 Although, I do the occasional doodling and daydreaming session close to the front row, I just find that I grasp concepts easier.
-Also I have pretty horrible vision when I sit far away from the board so it's the front row life for me.
+Also, I have pretty horrible vision when I sit far away from the board so it’s the front row life for me.

 Don’t Take Someone’s Seat

 I am going to give you a little tip: no one likes the person who takes other people’s seats—especially the person you took the seat from.
 In college, there isn’t usually explicit assigned seating, but there is implicit assigned seating.
 If I sit somewhere on the first day of class, I probably want to continue sitting there.
-Professors will begin to associate you with seat you sit in.
+Professors will begin to associate you with the seat you sit in.
 This is also why I am giving you the sit in the front of the class advice before you pick a seat (hopefully!)
 Don’t be that person who takes someone’s seat.
-They worked hard to pick the seat they want, and I can’t tell you the amount of negative thoughts I shoot at someone when they take my seat.
-Mainly because someone taking my seat, causes me to take someone else's seat, and then it just becomes some sort of crazy taking seats day.
+They worked hard to pick the seat they want, and I can’t tell you the number of negative thoughts I shoot at someone when they take my seat.
+Mainly because someone taking my seat, causes me to take someone else’s seat, and then it just becomes some sort of crazy taking seats day.
 Don’t be that person, don’t take someone’s seat.

 Where you sit in college can make a huge impact on your educational career for the semester.
 Picking a seat shouldn’t be taken lightly.
 You want a seat that helps you see the professor and board clearly, works with any eye impairments you have (far-sighted, near-sighted, etc.), and a seat where you won’t be distracted by other classmates or other random things.
 Picking a seat, while it isn’t the end all be all, can really impact your entire semester so please pick wisely.